 Lollo’s at 2 years old, could tell me he wanted to eat at Si Tapas restaurant on a weekly basis.
 He’s my less adventurous one so we often have to enforce “The No Thank You Bite” which works.
 Lollo loves nature, eggs and turtles.

 In 2012, we welcomed our third boy, Googie!
 Googie is our wonderful sweet surprise.
 He loves olives, capers and dumplings!
 The big brothers named him ‘Googie’ because they saw an ultrasound of him in his ‘egg sack’ when I was pregnant.
 And one of them said, “like a googie egg’ and the name stuck.

-Why the funny names?
+Why the funny names for the Itty Bitty Foodies?
 Sans my own, I’ve chosen not to use their real names nor publish their faces on the blog.

 ‘Pikelet’ is an affectionate name that many Australians use for children; like ‘munchkin’ or ‘sweetie pie’.
 A ‘pikelet’ is also an Australian term for a small and thick pancake.
 Lollo, got his nickname from his favorite fruit: the blueberry or as he called them when he just started talking, ‘lollos’.

-Coincidentally, the food related nicknames seemed to fit this foodie blog, as did my husband’s moniker – Beefcake.
+Coincidentally, the food related nicknames seemed to fit the Itty BItty Foodies blog, as did my husband’s moniker – Beefcake.
 My husband, I’ve affectionately dubbed Beefcake, a term he garnered during our dating days.
 My Beefcake is my muse.
 I’m eternally grateful for his love, support & seemingly endless patience for all my crazy late night ideas!
 Without him, I’m unable to write.